 The Surprising Link Between Antibiotic Usage and Miscarriage Risk

-Dr. Ross says she doesn’t want the findings to stop pregnant women seeking treatment for UTIs.
+Dr. Ross says she doesn’t want the findings to stop pregnant women from seeking treatment for UTIs.
 “Left untreated, UTIs can cause more damaging consequences than using acceptable antibiotics during pregnancy,” she explains.
-“Most importantly, make sure you discuss the pros and cons of UTI treatment options with your obstetrician, and discuss ways to avoid recurrent infections during the rest of the pregnancy.
+“Most importantly, make sure you discuss the pros and cons of UTI treatment options with your obstetrician and discuss ways to avoid recurrent infections during the rest of the pregnancy.
 If you are trying to conceive you would want to make sure you are taking the antibiotics not associated with an increase in miscarriage risk.”

-In other words, expectant moms: Don’t panic!
+In other words, expectant moms: Don’t panic.
 If you have any concerns, speak to your doctor—and check out these other essential questions to ask before taking antibiotics.